 The Board delegates specific responsibilities to various Board sub-committees.
-The Board has established the following standing committees:
+The Board had established throughout the reporting period and continues to maintain the following standing committees:

 - An Audit Committee, which is responsible for overseeing the external and internal auditing functions of the Company's activities; - A Risk Committee, which comprises representatives of the Board and staff to advise and assist the Board in assessing risk factors associated with the operation of the Company; and - A Remuneration Committee, which is responsible for making recommendations to the Board on remuneration packages for executives.